2004 United States presidential election in Washington (state)

 The 2004 United States presidential election in Washington took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose 11 representatives, or electors to the Electoral College, who voted for president and vice president.

 The State of Washington was considered a competitive swing state in 2004, and on election day, Kerry won the state with a margin of 7.2%.
 This is the most recent presidential election in which Washington was considered a swing state.
 As of the 2024 presidential election, this remains the last time the state's margin of victory was in single digits and the last time a Republican received more than 45% of the state's vote.
-This also remains the only time in history that a Republican has been re-elected president without carrying Washington.
+This was the only time since statehood that any president was elected twice without carrying Washington either time, a feat that lasted until 2024.